Abnormal Uterine Bleeding

 Pathophysiology of AUB

-During an anovulatory cycle, estrogen is produced, but the corpus luteum does not form.
+In ovulatory dysfunction, during an anovulatory cycle, estrogen is produced, but the corpus luteum does not form in the ovary.
 Thus, the normal cyclical secretion of progesterone does not occur, and estrogen stimulates the endometrium unopposed.
-Without opposition by progesterone, the endometrium continues to proliferate, eventually outgrowing its blood supply; it then sloughs incompletely and bleeds irregularly and sometimes profusely or for many days.
-When this abnormal process occurs repeatedly, the endometrium can become hyperplastic, sometimes with atypical or cancerous cells.
+Without opposition by progesterone, the endometrium continues to proliferate, eventually outgrowing its blood supply; it then sloughs incompletely.
+This causes irregular bleeding, with long intervals without bleeding and/or frequent bleeding that is sometimes profuse and can continue for days or weeks.
+When this abnormal process occurs repeatedly, endometrial hyperplasia or cancer can develop.

 Complications